 It was the first major knock in my life that truly taught me how to handle life’s challenges with an open mind, a hunger for a better future and a positive outlook and I’ve been continuing to develop these skills ever since.
 The first deep pain I experienced showed me how to be resilient, patient, understanding, accepting, compassionate and how to broaden my perspective and seek out the opportunities to grow.
 This first hit was a god awful time but it made me realise that to live life to the full and to reach your full potential you have to think and adapt your behaviour to get the best outcome.
 You don’t just get lucky.
 You create your own luck.

-Every dark cloud that’s come my way since has always had a silver lining – even if I don’t see it straight away – simply because I choose to search for it.
-Storms never settle in for long and brightness and light return to me sooner.
-I always look for the lessons I can learn and with each storm or cloud that passes over a greater brightness is revealed because I my vision is expanded.
+Every dark cloud that’s come my way since has always had a silver lining – even if I don’t see it straight away – simply because I choose to see and acknowledge it.
+Storms never stay for long now and brightness and light return to me sooner.
+I always look for the lessons I can learn and when skies clear greater brightness is revealed because my vision is expanded.

 The first time my world came crashing down was at university.
 I felt unsure of my future and dissatisfied with my present.
 I’d given up eventing, something I’d shone at and done my whole life and I’d even been offered a place on the junior England team.
 But I wanted to finally know what life was like without the intense pressure of competing and all the training and strict dedication that went with it.
 I wanted to have more time with friends doing other things I enjoyed and get out into the world before university started.